Subete ga F ni Naru: Novel

 It won the Mephisto Prize for unpublished genre fiction novels and was published by Kodansha.
 It is the first volume of the S&M (Professor Saikawa and his student Moe) series.
 Nine additional volumes were published between 1996 and 1998.
 There are some short stories belonging to the S&M series.
 Two of those, "The Rooftop Ornaments of Stone Ratha" and "Which Is the Witch?", were translated into English and published by the BBB.

 Manga

 A manga adaptation drawn by Torao Asada was serialized in Gentosha's Comic Birz magazine in 2001.

+A manga adaptation illustrated by Kairi Shimotsuki was serialized in Kodansha's Aria magazine from May 28, 2015 to January 28, 2016.

 Video game

 A PlayStation visual novel adaptation was developed by KID and released in March 2002.

 Live action

 A 10-episode drama television series adaptation aired between October and December 2014.
 The drama series stars Gou Ayano as Sohei Saikawa and Emi Takei as Moe Nishinosono.
 Although the series is titled The Perfect Insider, it is a collection of Saikawa and Moe stories.